 Even though it is similar to being considerate, the elders who care about their team members also understand them as individuals.

-It means understanding that there is no one who is perfect and makes no mistakes.
+It means understanding that no one is perfect and makes no mistakes.

-So instead of scolding, it’s important to teach them how to learn from their mistakes and be better next time.
-Also, a mistake is not the end, and it should be treated that way.
+So instead of scolding, teaching them how to learn from their mistakes and be better next time is important.
+Also, a mistake is not the end and should be treated that way.